Miocene

-The apes first evolved, arose, and diversified during the early Miocene (Aquitanian and Burdigalian Stages), becoming widespread in the Old World.
-By the end of this epoch and the start of the following one, the ancestors of humans had split away from the ancestors of the chimpanzees to follow their own evolutionary path during the final Messinian Stage (7.5–5.3 Ma) of the Miocene.
-As in the Oligocene before it, grasslands continued to expand and forests to dwindle in extent.
+Also during the early Miocene (specifically the Aquitanian and Burdigalian Stages), the apes first evolved, began diversifying, and became widespread throughout the Old World.
+Around the end of this epoch, the ancestors of humans had split away from the ancestors of the chimpanzees and had begun following their own evolutionary path during the final Messinian Stage (7.5–5.3 Ma) of the Miocene.
+As in the Oligocene before it, grasslands continued to expand, and forests to dwindle.
 In the seas of the Miocene, kelp forests made their first appearance and soon became one of Earth's most productive ecosystems.

 The plants and animals of the Miocene were recognizably modern.
-Mammals and birds were well-established.
+Mammals and birds were well established.
 Whales, pinnipeds, and kelp spread.

-The Miocene is of particular interest to geologists and palaeoclimatologists as major phases of the geology of the Himalaya occurred during the Miocene, affecting monsoonal patterns in Asia, which were interlinked with glacial periods in the northern hemisphere.
+The Miocene is of particular interest to geologists and palaeoclimatologists because major phases of the geology of the Himalaya occurred during that epoch, affecting monsoonal patterns in Asia, which were interlinked with glacial periods in the northern hemisphere.